sagiegurari/duckscript/docs/sdk.md

 ```

 Executes the provided native command and arguments.<br>
-In case the command existed it will be executed again up to the max retries provided.<br>
+In case the command exited it will be executed again up to the max retries provided.<br>
-The watchdog will wait the specified time in milliseconds between invocations.<br>
+The watchdog will wait the specified interval in milliseconds between invocations.<br>
 In case of an invalid command, the watchdog will not reattempt the invocation and will exit without retries.

 #### Parameters

 * --max-retries - Positive value of max retries (excluding the first invocation). value <= 0 for unlimited retries.
 Default is unlimited.
 * --interval - The amount in milliseconds between retries.
 0 for no waiting between invocations.
 Default is no wait.
-* The command to executed (preceded by a **--** separator).
+* The command to execute (preceded by a **--** separator).
 * The command arguments.

 #### Return Value